diegotty/obsidian_notes/year 3, semester 1/cybersecurity/08 - denial of service attacks.md

 >- *obfuscation*: by changing the source IP address, the attacker makes it virtually impossible for the victim to block the traffic based on a single source IP address, and far more difficult to ttrace the attack back to the original machine.
 >- *amplification*: spoofing allows the attacker to redirect the victim’s responses to a third party.
 >
->IPs can prevent many spoofing attacks using *ingress filtering* (routers check packets as they enter the network: packets must originate from an IP that belongs to the network’s segment, otherwise they are dropped)
+>ISPs can prevent many spoofing attacks using *ingress filtering* (routers check packets as they enter the network: packets must originate from an IP that belongs to the network’s segment, otherwise they are dropped)

 ### SYN flood attack
 also called *protocol exhaustion attack*, it targets TCP handshake mechanisms, aiming to exhaust the server’s connection resources.